sbodmer/JWorldWindEarth/README.md

 To use only the World Wind Layer in other project, the folder dist contains the standalone WW layers libraries.

+For building a binary only debian pacakge use

+    cd {cwd}
+    ant package_jworldwindearth

+The .deb is then in the {cwd}/Releases/Packages

 ## Features
 TODO